imkaka/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+## 100DaysOfCode Log - Round 1 - **Anil Khatri**

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on ***Jan 03, Thursday, 2019***.

 ## Log

-### R1D1
+### R1D0
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+* Started a Tribute Page Project after completing the Responsive Web Challenges.
+Worked on the html layout, and struggled with CSS, It is accecpted by freecodecamp judge but I want to make it more beautiful and responsive so will work on it tomorrow.

+* Solved 4 Problems from [Cracking the coding Interview](https://github.com/imkaka/Interview-Preparation-Kit) and two problems from [dailycodebase](https://github.com/CodeToExpress/dailycodebase)

 ### R1D2